 B. Extension Education Courses Students may enroll in extension education courses as many times as necessary to accomplish their individual educational/training goals provided they continue to show progress, do not prohibit others from participating, are willing to pay fees, and do not violate North Carolina Community College System policy.
 Extension Education programs/courses are designed to enable participants to progress, at their individual achievement rates, in gaining knowledge and skills in specific educational areas.

 II.
 COURSE SUBSTITUTIONS

 When it is determined to be in the best interest of the student’s declared educational objective, appropriate courses may be substituted for other courses for graduation purposes.
 Necessary course substitutions within the major field (courses reflecting the prefix of the student’s major curriculum) require the approval of the Vice President of Instruction (“Vice President”).
 Course substitutions from curriculums outside the student’s major area, which have been made for the purpose of addressing the general education or related course requirements, must be approved by the department Dean or Program Head.
-The Vice President and/or appropriate Dean must notify the Director of Enrollment in writing of all applicable course substitutions on an individual student basis.
+The Vice President and/or appropriate Dean must notify the Registrar in writing of all applicable course substitutions on an individual student basis.

 Adopted: January 8, 2020

 The College may award Credits for Prior Learning (“CPL”) as designated by law and state regulations for the following prior learning methods:

 The College may award curriculum CPL when the documentation of prior learning meets or exceeds a demonstration of learning outcomes at the College’s standards for awarding credit for the corresponding curriculum course.
 The College shall award CPL in a manner consistent with State Board regulations.